TRUMPF-IoT/cdeDocs/docs/Tutorial/TechnologyTutorial.md

 Right now the C-DEngine is running in headless mode.
 We will add the NMI in the next step.

+To see a diagnostics page change the /lnmi to /cdeStatus.aspx and you will see some basic diagnostics information.

 ## Chapter 3 - Adding the NMI Plugin to the Host

 Adding the NMI Runtime to the project is as easy as adding a NuGet:

-1) Open the Nuget Manager and browser for "NMI"
+1) Open the Nuget Manager and browse for "CDMY"

+    > You will see many plugins for the C-DEngine available as Nuget Packages.

-    You will find the CDMyNMIHtml5RT package - just add it to the project.
+    Look for the CDMyNMIHtml5RT package - and just add it to the project.
 You don't have to do anything to your program.cs - just run it again

     If you now enter "b" in the console the browser is showing a login screen.
-    By default the program.cs creates a random Scope for the host (in line 98).
+    By default the program.cs creates a random Scope for the host (in line 97).
     You can create a different Scope for easier development as the Scope will change every time you restart the host.

     You will find the Scope ID in the console in the second line of the output: